County clerk files suit over NY immigrant license law

 Twelve states already have similar laws, which supporters say allow immigrants to get to work, raise children and go about their daily lives.
 The measure, dubbed the “greenlight” bill, passed the state’s Democrat-led Legislature last month and was promptly signed into law by Cuomo.

-Kearns argues the law is unconstitutional and forces county clerks to violate their oaths of office by granting licenses to immigrants who have broken immigration laws.
-He announced last month that workers at Buffalo-area motor vehicle offices won’t grant driver’s licenses to those here illegally and will instead send applicants to a state-run auto bureau in Syracuse, more than two hours away by car.
+Kearns, a Democrat, argues the law is unconstitutional and forces county clerks to violate their oaths of office by granting licenses to immigrants who have broken immigration laws.
+He said last month that workers at Buffalo-area motor vehicle offices won’t grant driver’s licenses to those here illegally and will instead send applicants to a state-run auto bureau in Syracuse, more than two hours away by car.

-“The law compels county clerks across the state to be an instrument to violate federal law,” Kearns said in a statement announcing the lawsuit.
+Kearns said clerks who ignore the new law in favor of federal law may be at risk of being removed from office by Cuomo.

+“If we follow the federal law, we’re subject to removal from office,” he said.
+“But the state law has constitutional problems and conflicts with federal law.
+It really puts us in the middle.”

 Supporters expected the legal challenge.
 James’ office reviewed the bill before it passed and has said it is constitutional.